 - Federal Register: 2016 Selenium Criterion (July 13, 2016)

 The Selenium Technical Support Materials (TSMs) provide implementation support for states and authorized tribes for the national recommended Clean Water Act (CWA) section 304(a) selenium aquatic life criterion for freshwater.
 The documents are related to (1) criterion adoption, (2) fish tissue monitoring, (3) assessing and listing waters under CWA section 303(d), and (4) NPDES permitting.
-EPA is currently taking comment on all four draft documents.
-Comments can be emailed to EPA at email@example.com through December 3, 2021.
+The period to comment on these draft documents closed on January 3, 2022.

 - Technical Support for Adopting and Implementing EPA’s 2016 Selenium Criterion in Water Quality Standards (pdf)

 - Technical Support for Fish Tissue Monitoring for Implementation of EPA’s 2016 Selenium Criterion (pdf)